framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 Let’s discuss color banding—why it happens, how to remove it from the sky, subject, or background using useful techniques, and when and why to apply grain, surface blur, and noise.
 These techniques are simple and not particularly advanced, making them easy to follow and useful for anyone, especially beginners who want to achieve clean screenshots without annoying defects before posting them on social media.

-This guide will focus on post-processing after gameplay rather than in-game with ReShade, and will also cover AI-based methods.
-It is especially useful for games that don't work well with ReShade, or for those who prefer post-processing after gameplay or encounter crashes in unstable games.
+This guide will focus on post-processing after already taking the screenshot rather than in-game with ReShade, and will also cover AI-based methods.
+It is especially useful for games that don't work well with ReShade, or for those who prefer post-processing offline or encounter crashes in unstable games.
 If you are interested in [ReShade](../ReshadeGuides/setupreshade.htm) as well, check out the [Deband ReShade Shader](../ReshadeGuides/shaderscatalogue.htm#deband) if you want to try it out which can be helpful for banding as well (especially the ability to apply the effect with the depth buffer, so to only affect the sky with it).

 The guide examples below are zoomed [hotsampled](../basics.htm#hotsampling) 20MP shots *cropped* from 21:9/3:4 aspect ratios to inspect closely the sky for banding, or any other defects, and if there are any, this guide will show you how to solve it.

-## Banding as our enemy
+# Banding as our enemy

  Color banding is one of the most disturbing defects that you can find in your image.
 This phenomenon happens in smooth areas with similar shades, for example, a fading gradient (from light to dark), when the abrupt color change cannot be presented accurately.
 This results in certain colors appearing as bands rather than smoothly transitioning from one hue to another.